dr-ni/openwrt/README.md

 Modifications:

-- wrt3200acm: reverted to network switch, instead of DSA Reverted the changes mentioned above.
+- Reverted the changes mentioned above.
 Two physical interfaces are exposed: lan, and wan with separate MAC addresses.
 The abilities to create custom VLANs, and mirror ports in LuCI is restored.

--Disabled reporting of the hard-coded region in WRT3200ACM radios: mwifiex, mwlwifi in order to select own country
+- Disabled reporting of the hard-coded region in WRT3200ACM radios: mwifiex, mwlwifi in order to select own country

--DFS free wireless-regdb
+- DFS free wireless-regdb

 ## Development